fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

-The firewall looks for an initial STUN transaction to learn which applications is using the port (based on the STUN ORIGIN atribute).
+The firewall looks for an initial STUN transaction to learn which applications is using the port (based on the STUN ORIGIN attribute).
 Next the firewall watches the outbound ICE connectivity check on that port and allows inbound ICE connectivity checks that are going to the same location that sent the outbound request and that have the correct random ufrag value that was created by the client